 * Experience- and context-based learning

 Educational projects are a response to real needs.
-Theory and practice go together in all our projects.
+Theory and practice need to go together.
 The limitations of theories is that they tend to make people cling to a learned mental model, even when it’s not working in the present conditions of real world, or even people try to fit the new world into an old system of thinking.
-Practice is extremely important.
-It invites people to be present in whatever the situation is, and act as the situation requires, to be attentive, and to find solutions.
+Practice invites people to be present in whatever the situation is, and act as the situation requires, to be attentive, and to find solutions.
 Theory is a space for refection on the practice.

 * Holistic approach — Embodied Culture

 * Personalised learning

 Personalised learning develops in two senses — we are all different, all learn in different ways and speed, all have different interests.
 Personal approach respects these differences.
 The other sense is that all learning is personal in a way of being connected to the lived life of children, not removed into theories of subjects that don’t require personal involvement.
 A child comes into the world with her or his own wish to live and develop.
 Their curiosity, learning capacities and playfulness were not given to them by us, adults.
 But so often children are encouraged to listen to everything and everyone except themselves.
 We find it very important to encourage inner listening and respect principles that children naturally follow.

 * Inquiry-based approach